 Sulphuretted hydrogen 0.038,182

-Carbonate of lime 0.075,000
+Carbonate of lime

 " magnesia 0.022,770

-Chloride of calcium 0.005,700
+Chloride of calcium

-Sulphate of soda 0.064,835
+Sulphate of soda 0.064,000

 Chloride of sodium 0.861,600

-1.068.087
+1 000 007

-The usual temperature is 102°.
+The usual temperature is 102.°

 Three miles north of the city the Hot Springs boil out from a rock at the foot of the mountain, forming a hot pool two or three rods in circumference, whence the branch runs westward and forms the Hot Spring Lake, a body of sulphurous water some two miles long, and about half as wide, having an outlet into the Jordan.
-At several places around the margin of this singular lake, small jets of hot water boil up with great force; . the air in the neighborhood is loaded with the vapors, and immediately over the spring is almost stifling.
+At several places around the margin of this singular lake, small jets of hot water boil up with great force; the air in the neighborhood is loaded with vapors, and immediately over the spring is almost stifling.
 Gazing into the small pool, formed by the spring, the eye is charmed by the variety of fanciful growths, the confervae on the rocky bottom.
 Every conceivable form of vegetation is to be seen; leaves, plants, flowers and fernlike stems, all of the purest emerald.
 But all are deceptions, mere imitations of plants formed by the chemical material on the points of stone.
 The temperature of this spring is 128°; its specific gravity 1.0130, and one hundred parts yield solid contents 1.0602, divided, according to Dr. Gale, as follows:

-Chloride of of sodium 0.8052

-magnesia 0.0288

-calcium

-Sulphate of lime 0.0806

-Carbonat e of lime 0.0180

-Silica 0.0180

-1.0602

-The most noted mineral springs are seventy miles north of Salt Lake City, near the north crossing of Bear River; they are hot and cold, impregnated with iron or with sulphur, some twenty in number, and all rising within a few feet of each other.
-Three springs, the first very hot and sulphurous, the second moderately warm and tasting of iron, the third of cold, pure water, rise within a space of three feet.
-The waters. all flowing into the same channel, do not mix at once, but run apparently in separate strata for several hundred yards, the hot metalic water often running under the clear, cold water; nor is it until the sudden bends in the channel have thrown the streams violently from side to side, that they mingle in a fluid of uniform temperature.
+Chloride of sodium "magnesia" calcium Sulphate of lime.
+Carbonate of lime Silica $\begin{array}{c} 0.0288 \\ 0.1096 \\ 0.0806 \\ 0.0180 \end{array}$ ${1.0602}$ sulphurous, the second moderately warm and tasting of iron, the third of cold, pure water, rising within a space of three feet.
+The waters, all flowing into the same channel, do not mix at once, but run apparently in separate strata for several hundred yards, the hot metallic water often running under the clear, cold water; nor is it until the sudden bends in the channel have thrown the streams violently from side to side, that they mingle in a fluid of uniform temperature.
 South of Salt Lake City, along the Jordan, are found hot pools which send out very little water, and in other places are chalybeate springs, coating the earth and rocks with oxide of iron.
-There are also chemical springs on one or two of the islands in the lake.
+There are also chemical springs on one or two of the Islands in the lake.